adriancretu/beacons-android/README.md

 ## Listing the beacons

-If **saved***, beacons are stored in a SQLite database, local to your app's storage.

-`Beacons.getActive()` will return the list of *Enabled* and *Paused* beacons.
-Use `beacon.getActiveState()` to determine if a beacon is enabled or paused.
+`Beacons.getActive()` will return the list of *enabled* or *paused* beacons.
+Call `beacon.getActiveState()` to determine if a beacon is enabled or paused.

+**Saved** beacons are stored in a private SQLite database, accesible only by your app (unless rooted, obviously).
-If you saved a beacon, it can later be retrieved by its saved ID using `Beacons.getSaved()`
+If a beacon is saved, it can be retrieved by its saved ID.
+Otherwise, when it's stopped (or the app somehow gets killed), the beacon will be gone forever.

-To iterate over **all** stopped beacons which are **saved**, use `Beacons.getStopped()` to get a `Cursor`.
+To iterate over the **stopped but saved** beacons, use `Beacons.getStopped()` which returns a `Cursor`.
-You cannot recover back a stopped unsaved beacon through the API, since no references to them are kept.

-While iterating over the cursor you can call `Storage.itemFromCursor()` to deserialize the current cursor row into a specific beacon instance.
+While iterating over the cursor call `Storage.itemFromCursor()` to create a specific beacon instance from the current row of the cursor.

 ## Listening for events